How to cook asparagus

-We get asparagus for as little as two months of the year, so it’s well worth making the most of it when it appears, which is somewhere from around the end of April into June.
+We get asparagus for as little as two months of the year, so it’s well worth making the most of it when it appears (from around the end of April to June).

 The earliest shoots are called ‘sprue’.
 They’re thinner and usually tender all the way through.
 The later and thicker shoots can have very woody ends that need to be removed.
 Simply bend each stalk with both hands, gently, until it snaps – the break will happen where the woody part meets the tender part.
-Sometimes what needs to be discarded can be quite substantial, but you can use these ends to make a stock for soups and stews.
+Sometimes what needs to be discarded can be quite substantial – you can use these ends to make a stock for soups and stews.